 MSI B450 Tomahawk Max

 An excellent mainstream motherboard that can run 3rd gen Ryzen 7 CPUs.
 The MSI B450 Tomahawk Max supports up to 64 GB of RAM and has six SATA ports.
 There’s also one M.2 slot along with 2 x16 and 3 x1 PCIe slots.
-The board doesn’t support ECC RAM but that doesn’t matter much considering the price.
+This B450 board doesn’t support ECC RAM but that doesn’t matter much considering the price.
 You can equip it with a powerful Ryzen 7 CPU and turn it into a multipurpose server or even VM machine.

 ASRock Rack X470D4U Micro ATX and SUPERMICRO MBD-X11SAE-M-O